sine2pi/Autonomic-Layer/README.md

-Central Hub for Dynamic Auto Adjustments in Transformers The AutonomicLayer class is kind of like a central hub for dynamic auto adjustments of hyperparameters in my transformer model, featuring an in-progress meta-learner.
+Dynamic Auto Adjustments in Transformers

+The AutonomicLayer class is kind of like a central hub for dynamic auto adjustments of hyperparameters in my transformer model, featuring an in-progress meta-learner.
 Currently, it adjusts the base frequency (rope) and the window size of the hybrid attention block based on training loss.

 Note: At the moment, the adjustment mechanism is quite aggressive (set to an extreme level).